matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 }
 ```

-<p>Establishing these relationships between chords allowed for a more intuitive experience when using the Circle of Fifths.
-Users can easily find harmonically related chords and explore progression options, leading to smoother transitions and richer musical compositions.
-This functionality is key for enabling Maschine users to create complex progressions effortlessly.</p>
+<p>Establishing these relationships between chords allowed for a more intuitive way of accessing the Circle of Fifths without needing to know how to read it!
+With 'Fif Finder' users can easily find harmonically related chords and explore progression options, guaranteeing smoother transitions and richer musical compositions. </p>

 <div style="text-align: center;">
 <img src="https://preview.redd.it/music-theory-app-sneak-peak-v0-9syeztns0sxd1.png?width=464&format=png&auto=webp&s=42f68b638ecb31f04a61e1f9cd87e6d62b098cfc">